snap-one/docs-driverworks-proxyprotocol/source/includes/52_intercom_state_commands/_10-SETSHOWMAINVIDEO.md

 ## SET SHOW MAIN VIDEO

 This command is issued to cause the ringer volume setting to be changed for the indicated intercom device.
-This command will result in a `RINGER_VOLUME_CHANGED` notification to the proxy consumer for the indicated intercom device.
+This command will result in a [`RINGER_VOLUME_CHANGED`][1] notification to the proxy consumer for the indicated intercom device.

 ### Signature